nihalnihalani/Clipit/README.md

-# Clipit - Smart Clipboard Manager for Windows
+# ClipIt - Smart Clipboard Manager for Windows

-Clipit is an AI-powered clipboard manager for Windows that helps you organize, search, and intelligently retrieve your clipboard history using the LFM2-350M language model.
+ClipIt is an AI-powered clipboard manager for Windows that helps you organize, search, and intelligently retrieve your clipboard history using local AI models (Llama-3.2-1B).

+> **Note:** This is a Windows-only application migrated from the macOS app "PastePup".
+All Swift/macOS code has been removed.

 ## Features